Tpessia/ssr-proxy-js/README.md

 For the contents of a SPA to be correct, the JavaScript files should be loaded and executed by the browser, and that's where Server-Side Rendering plays a big role.
 SSR will receive the HTTP request from the client, create a browser instance, load the page just like we do while surfing the web, and just then return the actual rendered HTML to the request, after the SPA is fully loaded.

-The implemantation of this package is hugelly inspired by a article from Google, using Pupperteer as it's engine: https://developers.google.com/web/tools/puppeteer/articles/ssr
+The implemantation of this package is hugelly inspired by an article from Google, using Pupperteer as it's engine: https://developers.google.com/web/tools/puppeteer/articles/ssr

 The main problem regarding the workflow described above is that the process of rendering the web page through a browser takes some time, so if done incorrectly, it might have a big impact on the users experience.
 That's why this package also comes with two essencial feature: **Caching** and **Fallbacks**.